backstage/backstage/beps/NNNN-scaffolder-templating-in-parameters/README.md

 If there is any particular feedback to be gathered during the rollout, this should be described here as well.
 -->

+This change is backwards compatible, and can be released in a minor release.
+There's no breaking changes to worry about here.

 ## Dependencies